 If your blood BHB levels are above 0.7 mmol/L, you’re getting into ketosis[*].
 If they’re above 1.0 mmol/L, you’re in deep nutritional ketosis.

 Generally, urine strips turn a certain color — displayed on the bottle — when they contact your ketogenic pee.
-The color indicates your depth of ketosis by measuring levels of acetoacetate — the predominant ketone excreted in urine.
+The color indicates your depth of ketosis by measuring levels of acetoacetate — the predominant ketone excreted in the urine.

 The best times to measure urinary ketones are early in the morning and after dinner[*].